CanFleet Delivery's Redesign

 User Journey Mapping

-We then created journey maps for both user roles to visualize tasks, identify key screens, and determine which parts of the original platform could be reused or needed redesigning.
+We then created journey maps for both roles to visualize workflows, identify key screens, and determine which parts of the original platform could be reused or needed redesigning.

 Building an Information Architecture

 A high-level Information Architecture was later developed to clarify user flows and navigation.
-This also helped us prioritize and define the platform’s core features: Delivery Task Creation, Live Map Tracking and Driver Management.
+This also helped to prioritize and define the platform’s core features: Delivery task creation, Live map tracking, and Driver management.

 Reworking the Interface